 A defendant is liable to a person depicted in intimate visual material for damages arising from the promotion of the material if:

 A plaintiff can sue for actual damages, mental anguish damages, attorney’s fees, and exemplary damages.
-A court can also grant injunctions against the disclosure or promotion, and the code provides for statutory damages of $500-$1,000
+A court can also grant injunctions against the disclosure or promotion.
+Statutory damages of at least $1,000 per violation or actual damages, whichever is greater, as provided under the current version of the statute.

 Online Impersonation